-A formidable panel of pitch event judges brings a deep bench of knowledge, experience and innovation.
+A formidable panel of judges lent a deep bench of knowledge, experience and innovation.

-Eight outstanding leaders from across the affordable housing and community development landscape and beyond will serve as judges for the challenge’s virtual pitch competition.
-The panel will hear 15 pitches and name the six organizations to receive a $2 million+ grant to carry out their breakthrough idea.
+Eight outstanding leaders from across the affordable housing and community development landscape and beyond served as judges for the challenge’s virtual pitch competition.
+The panel heard 15 pitches, choosing six organizations to receive a $2.5 million award to carry out their breakthrough idea.

 Fannie Mae, Sustainable Communities Partnership and Innovation, Vice President

 Maria Evans leads the Sustainable Communities Partnership and Innovation Initiative to deepen Fannie Mae’s impact in affordable housing through external partnership opportunities in sectors adjacent to housing such as education, health care, employment and energy.
 She is responsible for the incubation, execution and evaluation of projects that support and advance the development of sustainable communities.
 Evans also oversees the company’s Community Investment and Engagement program to engage Fannie Mae’s 7,300 employees through skills-based volunteerism and employee giving programs.
 Evans previously served as chief of staff to the CEO at Fannie Mae.

 Columbia Residential, Vice President